techdivision/eds-eder-main/tools/importer/README.md

     - News: https://edergmbh3.sharepoint.com/:x:/r/sites/MarketingEDSWebseiten/_layouts/15/Doc.aspx?sourcedoc=%7B62BE7191-6841-49B1-B203-660806DDE6D0%7D&file=news-metadata.xlsx&action=default&mobileredirect=true
     - Events: https://edergmbh3.sharepoint.com/:x:/r/sites/MarketingEDSWebseiten/_layouts/15/Doc.aspx?sourcedoc=%7BC1B2A0B6-6251-402D-B95C-1EA058E2AED0%7D&file=events-metadata.xlsx&action=default&mobileredirect=true
 - Do not forget to publish each of those sheets after updating their content

+# Migration of Locations/Contacts
+- In Typo3 two variations of location/shop-pages exist:
+   - the ones contained in the sitemap.xml, e.g. https://www.eder-landtechnik.de/standort-ubersicht/tuntenhausen/ that do not contain any employee-information, and should **not** be used for the migration
+   - the ones used on the website, e.g. https://www.eder-landtechnik.de/standort-ubersicht/tuntenhausen/?detail=1&no_cache=1&cHash=e6e59576d1d577131451ac075396abfc that contain the employee-information those are the ones **to be used** for the migration
+- The location-pages must be migrated "twice"
+   - using `import.js` in order to import the general data of the location and the assignment of employees
+   - using `import-contacts.js` in order to import the data about each individual employee - a file for each employee is generated at `contacts/{firstname}-{lastname}.docx`

+# Migration of Menu/nav
+- Make sure to use either
+   - the homepage itself - for all domains that are only available in one language, e.g. `https://www.eder-landtechnik.de` which generated a `nav.docx`
+   - the homepage of the desired language, e.g. https://www.feedstar.com/en to allow the generation of an `en/nav.docx` which contains the translated menu-data for the english part of the website

 ## Collection of scripts